Pr0xximity999/Quartz/content/School/Year 2/S1/Computer Networks/2 - IP Networks.md

 >- **127.0.0.1 (Localhost)**

-# Shortage of ipv4 addresses
+# Shortage of IPv4 addresses
-since ipv4 addresses are 32 bits, there are roughly 4.2 billion addresses.
+since IPv4 addresses are 32 bits, there are roughly 4.2 billion addresses.
 And we ran out.
 So we need more bits.
-Thats when ipv6 was born (ipv5 we dont talk about....).
+That’s when IPv6 was born (IPv5 we don’t talk about....).

-Ipv6 has 128 bits, which is such an immense amount number of addresses, that theres almost as much grains of sand on the earth as addresses. (very big)
+IPv6 has 128 bits, which is such an immense amount number of addresses, that there’s almost as much grains of sand on the earth as addresses. (very big)

-Theres also another way to use up less ipv4 addresses.
+Theres also another way to use up less IPv4 addresses.
 Its called Network Address Translation.

 # Network Address Translation (NAT)
-When you send a network request to a WAN server, your router can translate your ipv6 address to its public ipv4 address.
-It will send the request to the server, await its response, and translate the address back into ipv6 (keeping tabs of everything in a table).
-This way, you can give internal networks all their own ip, while not taking up any public ipv4 addresses.
+When you send a network request to a WAN server, your router can translate your IPv6 address to its public IPv4 address.
+It will send the request to the server, await its response, and translate the address back into IPv6 (keeping tabs of everything in a table).
+This way, you can give internal networks all their own ip, while not taking up any public IPv4 addresses.

 This principle is called NAT or Masquerading.
-You cannot connect to a ipv4 address using a ipv6 request.
+You cannot connect to a IPv4 address using a IPv6 request.
 This is why NAT is crucial.

 ![[Vault-data/Attachments/Pasted image 20250909144810.png]]